 Orientation is required for ALL incoming students at Truett Seminary.

-Please take a few minutes to fill out this short questionnaire which will help us in placing you in a compatible Covenant Group by the start of the upcoming semester.
+If you are a student on Truett's Waco campus, please take a few minutes to fill out this short questionnaire which will help us in placing you in a compatible Covenant Group by the start of the upcoming semester.
 Don't know what a Covenant Group is?
 Find the answer on the the Spiritual Formation website and take a moment to read a letter from Spiritual Formation.

 Truett Seminary is committed to the financial wellness of our students.
 Our Financial Wellness for Ministry program has resources available for incoming and current students, including tools to create a budget, managing debt, and reduce your student loans.
-Please visit the Financial Wellness Program website for more information.
+Please visit the Financial Wellness website for more information.

 Baylor University's ID card is a single-card program that combines many features including identification, library privileges, building access, lab access, meal plans, selected student functions, football ticket distribution, plus other activities.
 The ID Card Production office is shared with the Parking Services office located in the Speight Parking Garage (next to the Cashion building).
 You must obtain your student ID card before the semester begins.